Brunswick Parish, New Brunswick

-Brunswick is a civil parish in the northeastern corner of Queens County, New Brunswick, Canada.
+Brunswick is a geographic parish in the northeastern corner of Queens County, New Brunswick, Canada.

-For governance purposes it formed (before 2023) the local service district of the parish of Brunswick, which was a member of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, for governance purposes it formed the local service district of the parish of Brunswick, which was a member of Kings Regional Service Commission (RSC8).

 Origin of name

 The parish was probably named in honour of the Duke of Brunswick, German military leader against Napoleon, killed at the Battle of Quatre-Bras the year before the parish's erection.

 History

-In 1786 New Brunswick chose to set up the province's system of counties and parishes as first Act of the legislation, replacing the counties established the year before through a series of Letters Patent and the township system that was inherited from Nova Scotia in 1784.
+In 1786, New Brunswick chose to set up the province's system of counties and parishes as first Act of the legislation, replacing the counties established the year before through a series of Letters Patent and the township system that was inherited from Nova Scotia in 1784.
 The eastern boundary of Queens County passed approximately through Coles Island and the Gaspereau Forks on the Salmon River but the rear lines of Waterborough and Wickham Parishes ran approximately through Hunters Home and Chipman, extending into Westmorland and Northumberland Counties.
 The county line was moved eastward in 1787 by as much as 30 mi in the north, created a large area that was not part of any parish; this area included large parts of Chipman and Waterborough Parishes in addition to most of modern Brunswick.

-In 1816 this unassigned area was erected as Brunswick Parish; because the county line hadn't been surveyed yet, any inhabitants of the New Canaan settlement were to belong to Brunswick Parish.
+In 1816, this unassigned area was erected as Brunswick Parish; because the county line had not been surveyed yet, any inhabitants of the New Canaan settlement were to belong to Brunswick Parish.

-In 1835 part of Brunswick was included in the newly erected Chipman Parish.
+In 1835, part of Brunswick was included in the newly erected Chipman Parish.